Notices - trading weapons and controlled chemicals

 From time to time we will issue notices about importing and exporting trading weapons and controlled chemicals to and from New Zealand.

-As Christmas and the New Year approaches the Export Controls office of the Ministry of Foreign Affairs and Trade would like to advise that it will close on Friday 21 December 2018 and reopen again on Tuesday 8 January 2019.
+As Christmas and the New Year approaches the Export Controls office of the Ministry of Foreign Affairs and Trade would like to advise that it will close on Thursday 24 December at 12 noon and reopen again on Tuesday 5 January 2021.

 As is currently the case, for non-routine applications no guarantee can be given for the length of time to assess the application.